Big Island Whale Watching Tour from Kawaihae near Mauna Kea

 Please arrive 20 minutes before your departure time to allow time for check-in and boarding.
 Look for the "Check-In" sign near the Hawaii Nautical loading area.

-How long is the tour?
+How long is the whale watching cruise?

-The tour lasts approximately 2 hours.
+The experience lasts approximately 2 hours.

 What should I bring?